Student support: accessibility and reasonable adjustments

 - You will be asked if you want to share your information with the course team (on a need-to-know basis).
 Please note that not sharing your information with the course team will limit the support we can put in place.

-Once you have submitted the form, you will receive a welcome email from the student support team, with some general information, and if you have requested a meeting with us, you will also be provided with a link to book a meeting in.
+Once you have submitted the form, you will receive a welcome email from the student support team, with some general information.

 As part of your Reasonable Adjustment request you will be asked if you want to meet with the disability adviser.
-We particularly recommend that you have a meeting in the following circumstances, but it is always an option:
+We particularly recommend that you have a meeting in the following circumstances:

-- where you are asking for adjustments that are not listed on the request form
+- you are asking for adjustments that are not listed on the request form

-- where you feel you would benefit from having a supportive discussion with them
+- you feel you would benefit from having a supportive discussion with them

 You can contact us to request a meeting at any stage of your student journey, if the support you have in place isn’t working, or if circumstances change.